jukben/universal-react/README.md

 Testing powered by Jest including async Epics testing even with HTTP mocks.
 Check out the `__tests__` folders.

 ## Development
 Using [ESlint Airbnb config](https://www.npmjs.com/package/eslint-config-airbn) for linting code along with [Prettier](https://github.com/prettier/prettier) and [FlowType](https://typeflow.org) for type checking.
-There is automatic precommit flow, that checks code validity for you.
+There is already automatic precommit flow that checks code validity for you.

 - Entry point for `Web` app is in `src/web.jsx`
 - Entry point for `Native` app is in `src/native.js`